-- Press the Options soft key or the key and choose the Split option.
+1. Press the Options soft key or the ink key and highlight the Split option.
+Press the Select soft key or the ink key.

+The list of call participants appears.

+2. Highlight the call you wish to speak privately with and press the Select soft key, the \Im key, or the $\overline{\otimes}$ key.

+Now you can talk privately to that person.
+The other participants can continue to converse with each other.

+To return to the multi-party call, press the Options soft key or the key and highlight the Join option.
 Press the Select soft key or the key.
-The list of call participants appears. - Highlight a person by pressing the Up or Down key, and press the Select soft key, the key, or the key.
-Now you can talk privately to that person.
-The other participants can continue to converse with each other. - 3.
-To return to the multi-party call, press the Options soft key or the @ key and select Join.
-Press the Select soft key or the @ key.